 Irrevocable Trust Lawyer

-Estate planning attorneys create irrevocable trusts for clients to hold property in a way that protects it from depletion through various means.
-A trust is an entity that takes over ownership of property.
-The trust holds the property for the use and benefit of one or more beneficiaries.
-Property in the trust is managed by a trustee who has a fiduciary duty to act in the best interests of the beneficiary rather than in their own interests.
+Property in the trust is managed by a trustee, and that person has a fiduciary duty to act in the best interests of the beneficiary rather than in their own interests.
 While the trustee may act as if they own the property, it is not theirs to enjoy.
+For some trusts, the trustee might be a family member while in other situations, a trust is set up with a professional trustee such as a bank or attorney.

 While there are many different types of irrevocable trusts set up for a wide variety of purposes, some of the most common include: